kp-1208/Motion-Detection-Alert/README.md

 python3 motion-det2.py
 ```

-**Refer to https://github.com/kp-1208/GMail-API for creating your client_secrets.json that are used for generating emails using GMail API.**
+**Refer to [GMail-API repository](https://github.com/kp-1208/GMail-API) for creating your client_secrets.json that are used for generating emails using GMail API.**